What Causes Osteoporosis?

 - Insulin-like growth factor (IGF-1), also called somatomedin C, is a protein that in humans is encoded by the IGF1 gene.
 It plays an important role in childhood growth and continues to have anabolic effects in adults that include building up organs and tissues.
 IGF-1 is produced throughout life.
 The highest rates of IGF-1 production occur during the pubertal growth spurt.
 The lowest levels occur in infancy and old age.

-All weight bearing exercises including calisthenics improve osteoporosis.
+All weight-bearing exercises including calisthenics improve osteoporosis.
 But for the optimal workout, combine weight-bearing exercises with resistance training.
-This can include free weights, elastic bands or machines and equipments.
-These exercises should target the bones of every part of body including spine, which is often neglected.
+This can include free weights, elastic bands or machines and equipment.
+These exercises should target the bones of every part of the body including the spine, which is often neglected.

 Besides preventing osteoporosis, regular strength training can protect us from breaking bones by improving our balance.
 The bones in the spine and lower body help support our weight, so muscular strength, which can be improved with the help of strength training in these areas, improves balance.

 - Article Information Volume: 3 issue: 4, page(s): 310-319 Article first published online: May 1, 2009; Issue published: July 1, 2009 DOI: https://doi.org/10.1177/1559827609334979

 - University of Missouri-Columbia.
 "Exercise may reverse age-related bone loss in middle-aged men: Weight-lifting and jumping exercises improved bone density could decrease osteoporosis risk."
 ScienceDaily.
 ScienceDaily, 14 July 2015. <www.sciencedaily.com/releases/2015/07/150714150936.htm>.